Mutiny Memorial

-The Mutiny Memorial, now known as Ajitgarh, is a memorial situated on the Ridge New Delhi.
-It was built in memory of all the British soldiers who had fought in the Delhi Field Force, during the Indian Revolt of 1857 and Indians warriors were called as enemies.
+The Mutiny Memorial, now known as Ajitgarh, is a memorial situated on the Ridge Delhi.
+It was built to commemorate the Delhi Field Force during the Indian Revolt of 1857 and bears the names of some of the British officers and men who were killed.

 History

 Erected by the Public Works Department of the British Raj in 1863, the memorial was hastily designed and constructed.
 It received much public criticism on completion.
-In 1972, the 25th anniversary of India's independence, the Indian government renamed the monument 'Ajitgarh' ('Place of the Unvanquished') and erected a plaque stating that the 'enemy' mentioned on the memorials were 'immortal martyrs for Indian freedom'.
+In 1972, the 25th anniversary of India's independence, the Indian government renamed the monument 'Ajitgarh' ('Place of the Unvanquished') and erected a plaque stating:

+The 'enemy' of the inscriptions on this monument were those who rose against colonial rule and fought bravely for national liberation in 1857, In memory of the heroism of these immortal martyrs for Indian freedom.